top of page

 Same Sex Wedding Planning in NZ

 Right I’m going to make a sweeping statement.
 I believe most wedding vendors in Aotearoa New Zealand are good people, but many forget to publicly state that they are LGBT+ friendly.
+I say this because in the past I've been one of them.

 Gay couple with their dogs in forest, before Tekapo lakeside ceremony